 “Under this policy, companies that do not cease manufacture, distribution and sale of unauthorized flavored cartridge-based e-cigarettes (other than tobacco or menthol) within 30 days risk FDA enforcement actions,” the U.S. Food and Drug Administration says.

-Health and Human Services Secretary Alex Azar says in the FDA statement that the agency is prioritizing its enforcement efforts against the products that are most widely used by children.
+Health and Human Services Secretary Alex Azar says in the FDA stated that the agency is prioritizing its enforcement efforts against the products that are most widely used by children.
 Azar said the action sought to strike the right public health balance by maintaining e-cigarettes as an option for adults trying to stop smoking tobacco cigarettes while ensuring that e-cigarettes don’t encourage nicotine addiction among youth.
 “We will not stand idly by as this crisis among America’s youth grows and evolves, and we will continue monitoring the situation and take further actions as necessary.”

 The FDA flavor ban exempts devices used in open-tank systems, which typically are sold in vape shops that cater to adults, the Post says.

-President Trump signed legislation in December that raises the federal minimum age of sale of tobacco products from 18 to 21 years.
+By the then president Trump signed legislation in December that raises the federal minimum age of sale of tobacco products from 18 to 21 years.
 The FDA says on its website, “It is now illegal for a retailer to sell any tobacco product – including cigarettes, cigars and e-cigarettes – to anyone under 21.”

 How is Vaping Harmful to Your Lungs?